cuhksz-nlp/SAPar/README.md

 For XLNet, you can download the pre-trained model from [here](https://github.com/zihangdai/xlnet).

-For our pre-trained model, we will release it soon.
+For our pre-trained model, you can download them from [Baidu Wangpan](https://pan.baidu.com/s/1iSUcfRHccrgGmc2GEsDDBw) (passcode: 2o1n) or Google Drive (coming soon).

 ## Run on Sample Data